 Collaboration Membership

 2.1 Membership of the Umbrella Collaboration is obtained via the signature of this MoU.
-In adhering to this MoU, each Party undertakes to contribute to the on-going development and operation of the Umbrella for the mutual benefit of all the Parties of the collaboration.
+In adhering to this MoU, each Party undertakes to contribute to the operation of the locally installed Umbrella components for the mutual benefit of all the Parties of the collaboration.

-2.2 As a second possibility, Parties may enter the collaboration as participants, having the right to use the Umbrella services without any additional rights or obligations.
+2.2 As a second possibility, Parties may enter the collaboration as Participants.
+Participants have the right to use the Umbrella services without any additional rights.

 ARTICLE 3